 Opening the box reveals a handful of printed materials worth reviewing.
 Namely, we find a setup card that points us to the Rollo app, a cheat sheet on what all the status indicators on the outside of the printer mean–being a color-coded system is a nice touch–a contact card in case you or I get stuck, and a neat little sample pack of labels… 15 to be exact.

 Note: I’ve seen a few folks struggle with their Rollo blinking red.
 This error indicates that the printer isn’t confident about the label size and needs to (re)learn.
 Press and hold the top button until it beeps once.
 The printer will start measuring and sensing the label.

 A message on the back of the sample labels reads, “this side should face down.”
 “Should” is generous.
-“Must” is more

-  accurate; this printer–as with just about every thermal printer on the planet, only prints on one side.
-Included with

-  the sample labels is an alcohol pad.
-There are no specific directions on its use, but I suspect Rollo included it for

-  printer cleaning (never use soap).
+“Must” is more accurate; this printer–as with just about every thermal printer on the planet, only prints on one side.
+Included with the sample labels is an alcohol pad.
+There are no specific directions on its use, but I suspect Rollo included it for printer cleaning (never use soap).

-  The unit feels solid, sturdy, and the opening and closing mechanism doesn't have any extra give.
-The exterior finish is

-  shiny plastic.
-If it were in anything but white, I'd be mildly concerned with fingerprints–I had a piano-finish black

-  iPhone 7 Plus, so I'll speak from experience on that one.
-The finger latch to open the printer is strong, though it's

-  not apparent that the latch is to be pressed toward the front of the printer and has a bit of a curve to its motion.
-If

-  you find yourself pushing the top more than the bottom, you'll see what I mean.
+The unit feels solid and sturdy, and the opening and closing mechanism doesn’t have any extra give.
+The exterior finish is shiny plastic.
+If it were in anything but white, I’d be mildly concerned with fingerprints–I had a piano-finish black iPhone 7 Plus, so I’ll speak from experience on that one.
+The finger latch to open the printer is strong, though it’s not apparent that it is to be pressed toward the front of the printer and has a bit of a curve to its motion.
+You’ll see what I mean if you find yourself pushing the top more than the bottom.

 The plastic wrap is easy to remove, and they smell like paper.
 What can I say?
 They’re labels.
-We’ll see how well they
+We’ll see how well they print later.

-  print later.